Arizona Divorce Process

 The Court generally schedules at least one Resolution Management Conference if the case is not quickly settled.
 During such conference, the Court often schedules a trial date and inquires whether any agreements have been reached.
 The Court generally also inquires whether the parties have exchanged all relevant documents and other information.
 If agreed upon, the Court may enter interim orders regarding support, parenting time, payment of bills and other orders pending the final trial.
 The Court may also refer your case for mediation, Alternative Dispute Resolution, or other Court services.

 There is often a need to file a request for temporary orders with the Court.
 This is a request that the Court enter certain orders pending the final trial or other disposition of the proceedings.
 Parties may request temporary orders regarding legal decision making (child custody) and parenting time, child support, spousal maintenance, temporary use of the house, attorney’s fees, payment of debts, access to financial accounts, use of property and other issues.
+Unless the terms are agreed to in advance, the parties will need to attend a short evidentiary hearing in order to obtain temporary orders.

 These orders generally stay in place until the final trial, or the final settlement of the case.

 It may be necessary to conduct certain written “discovery.”
-This may include written questions that the other party needs to answer, such as listings of assets and other information.
+This may include written questions that the other party needs to answer, such as listings of assets, debts, income and other information.
 Discovery may also include requesting documents from the other party.
 Subpoenas may also be issued to obtain documents from banks, employers and other sources.
 In some cases, depositions are necessary.
 During depositions, questions are asked to the other party or witnesses under oath.

 Proceeding to Trial